-You can’t expect too much at this price, still, for under $400 the Sunny Health is a surprisingly capable treadmill, treat it well, remember to keep it lubricated, usually once a year, and vacuum under the belt once a month or so and it should last years.
+You can’t expect too much at this price.
+Still, for under $400, the Sunny Health Treadmill is surprisingly capable, treat it well, remember to keep it lubricated, usually once every few months or every 100 miles, and vacuum under the belt once a month or so, and it should last years.

 Tip if you are having trouble lubricating the treadmill.
-You may also have to loosen the belt before applying the lubricant and then retighten it after you’re finished
+You may also have to loosen the belt before applying the lubricant and retighten it after you finish.

 Can You Run on The Sunny SF-T4400 Treadmill?